karatelabs/karate/README.md

 ```
 For an example of what the 'sign-in.js' could look like, refer to the documentation
 of [`call`](#call) and the example provided.
 Notice how once the `authToken` variable is initialized,
-it is used by the `headers` function to generate headers for every HTTP call made as part of the test flow.
+it is used by the configured `headers` function to generate headers for every HTTP call made as part

-With this convenience comes the caveat - you could over-write the [`headers`](#headers) variable by mistake.
-But there are cases where you may want to do this intentionally - for example when a few steps in your flow
+of the test flow.

-need to change (or completely bypass) the currently-set header-manipulation scheme.
+If a few steps in your flow need to temporarily change (or completely bypass) the currently-set
+header-manipulation scheme, just update the `headers` configuration value or set it to `null` in the
+middle of a script.

 # Advanced JavaScript Function Invocation
 ## `call`